Italian ironclad Palestro: Design

 Palestro was 78.82 m long between perpendiculars; she had a beam of 17.3 m and an average draft of 8 m.
 She displaced 5761 LT normally and up to 6318 LT at full load.
 Her superstructure consisted of a small conning tower.
 She had a crew of 548 officers and men.

 Her propulsion system consisted of one single-expansion steam engine that drove a single screw propeller, with steam supplied by six coal-fired, cylindrical fire-tube boilers that were vented through a single funnel placed directly aft of the conning tower.
 Her engine produced a top speed of 12.85 kn at 6117 ihp.
-She could steam for 1780 nmi at a speed of 10 kn.
+She carried up to 580 t of coal, allowing her to steam for 1780 nmi at a speed of 10 kn.
 The ship was barque-rigged to supplement the steam engine; Palestro and her sister were the last rigged ironclads to be built by Italy.

 Palestro was armed with a main battery of six 10 in guns, mounted in three armored casemates.
 The first was located forward, toward the bow, the second and third were placed close to the stern on each side of the ship.
 A 11 in gun was mounted forward as a bow chaser.
 Palestro was protected by iron belt armor that was 8.7 in thick and extended for the entire length of the hull.
 The casemates were protected with 5.5 in of iron plating, and the small conning tower had 2.4 in thick iron plates.